Trigger Rules

 push: Triggered when a branch is pushed.

 commit.add: Triggered when a branch push includes new commits.
-This event provides an additional environment variable CNB_NEW_COMMITS_COUNT, indicating the number of new commits (up to a maximum of 99).
+This event provides an additional environment variable CNB_NEW_COMMITS_COUNT, indicating the number of new commits.
 Can be used with git log -n to view the new commits.

 branch.create: Triggered when a branch is created.
 Also triggers the push event.
 If there are new commits, it will also trigger the commit.add event.